blold/help-center/docs/Exchange/deposit-withdraw.md

 - Enter the Account Name
 - Enter the BSB
 - Enter the Account Number
-- Enter the amount you wish to transfer: xxxxxxx
+- Enter the amount you wish to transfer
-- Enter the Unique Deposit Code: xxxxxx
+- Enter the Unique Deposit Code